l1fe/git-api/README.md

 ## What is `git-api` ?

-`git-api` a small *NodeJS* HTTP API server designed for searching for Github repositories
+`git-api` is a small *NodeJS* HTTP API server designed for searching for Github repositories

 ## Getting Started
 Before installing the app make sure that you have `node`, `npm` , `npx` and `yarn` (optionally) installed globally.